-Other tests, however, simply count your total number of correct answers.
+Other tests (like the SAT), however, simply count your total number of correct answers.
 On these tests, guessing actually could help you.

 Either way, try to eliminate as many of your choices as you can in order to increase the odds of a correct answer.

 Now is not the time to pull an all-nighter.
 Consider when you plan to take the test, and make sure it’s on a day when you can get enough rest.
 You will be able to concentrate much better if you are rested and refreshed when you take your standardized test.

 Fix yourself something before your standardized test that will fill your stomach and won’t make you too thirsty during the test.
 You don’t want to be thinking about your next meal when you should be thinking about English grammar on your ACT!

 If you are taking a written test, extra sharpened pencils are a must.
 That way you won’t waste precious minutes finding another writing utensil if your pencil lead breaks or becomes too dull.

 Give yourself plenty of time to arrive at the location of your standardized test.
 You will feel much more prepared and ready to conquer the test!